lensfun/lensfun/tools/calibration_webserver/calibration.rst

 to the data.

+Often, you may want to fine-tune the lens model name.
+Lensfun normalises names before any matching, so you have some freedom.
+For example, upper/lowercase can be changed arbitrarily.
+Any single “f” is ignored, so you may change ``10-18mm 2.8`` into ``10-18mm f/2.8``.
+If there was a tele converter involved, you must add “converter” into the name so that Lensfun does not try to derive allowed focal lengths from the lens name.
+Ordering of parts in the lens name is completely unimportant for matching.
+As are single punctuation characters.
+You may even add things (e.g. ``10-18`` into ``10-18mm``) but be conservative here.  *Never* drop something from what exiv2 says; this would thwart matching.

 In case of compact cameras, you also have to create an entry for the camera.
 Copy the latest existing ``<camera>`` entry in the file and edit it.